RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Scheduled-Event-Stuff/Getting a Guild Scheduled Event.md

 Getting a Guild Scheduled Event {#gettingaguildscheduledevent}
 ============
-- Execute the, from the `DiscordCoreAPI::GuildScheduledEvents::getGuildScheduledEventAsync()` function, while passing in a value of type `DiscordCoreAPI::GetGuildScheduledEventData`, with a return value of type `auto` or `DiscordCoreAPI::GuildScheduledEvent`.
+- Execute the, from the `GuildScheduledEvents::getGuildScheduledEventAsync()` function, while passing in a value of type `GetGuildScheduledEventData`, with a return value of type `auto` or `GuildScheduledEvent`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp